 Any changes to the dyno formation are logged:

 $ heroku logs | grep Scale 2011-05-30T22:19:43+00:00 heroku[api]: Scale to web=2, worker=1 by firstname.lastname@example.org

 Note that the logged message includes the full dyno formation, not just dynos mentioned in the scale command.

-For the long job, the answer is to subdivide the work - create a single job which fans out by putting 20k jobs (one for each newsletter to be sent) onto the queue.
+For the long job, the answer is to subdivide the work: create a single job that in turn puts 20,000 jobs (one for each newsletter to send) onto the queue.
 A single worker can consume all these jobs in sequence, or you can scale up to multiple workers to consume these jobs more quickly.
 The more workers you add, the more quickly the entire batch will finish.